 Today I would like to focus on an often underrated but important topic: the bra.
-It sustains the female breast which, after all, is central to all our lifes.
-I’m not kidding here.
-The female breast plays an indispensable part in human reproduction; its aesthetics attracts sexual attention, inducing lust into potential mating partners and its biological function is a basic component in the nurturing process of our children.
+It sustains the female breast which, after all, is central to all our lifes since it plays an indispensable part in human reproduction.

-The way this important body part is being clothed therefore should reflect its high value to humankind.
-However, the modern bra doesn’t seem to really live up to this task.
-I mean, I don’t have much experience in wearing bras, but I can imagine that having a tight ribbon around your chest all day must be a bloody pain in the ass.
+The way this important body part is being clothed therefore should reflect its importance to humankind.
+However, the modern bra doesn’t seem to really live up to this task – wearing a tight ribbon around your chest all day must be a bloody pain in the…

 Revolutionizing the bra business